 Angle of Depression Calculator

-This angle of depression calculator determines the angle by which an inclined line deviates from the horizontal towards the downwards direction.
-Like in our elevation grade calculator, this calculator uses the concept of an angle's slope.
+This angle of depression calculator determines the angle by which an inclined line deviates from the horizontal towards the downward direction.
+Like in our elevation grade calculator, this calculator uses the concept of an angled line's slope.